GwynethLlewelyn/online-status-insl/trunk/readme.txt

 If you just wish to have a text message saying "my avatar is online on grid X", then this plugin will certainly work.

-In future versions, the options to extract profile data from OpenSimulator grids might have some extra settings, but it still won't work with every grid.
+In future versions, the options to extract profile data from OpenSimulator grids might have some extra settings, but it still won't work with every grid (however, getting the profile picture _may_ be possible).
 Each grid really does this differently!

 = Can I also track NPCs/bots? =